Idriz Voca: Albania

 Voca during two periods as April 2013 and January 2016 was part of Albania at youth international level, respectively has been part of the U15, and U21 teams, but failed to make his debut as both call-ups were for training camps.

 Kosovo

 On 29 August 2017, Voca received a call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification matches against Norway U21 and Germany U21.
 Three days later, he made his debut with Kosovo U21 in a 2019 UEFA European Under-21 Championship qualification against Norway U21 after being named in the starting line-up.

 Senior

 On 19 March 2018, Voca received a call-up from Kosovo for the friendly matches against Madagascar and Burkina Faso.
 Five days later, he made his debut with Kosovo in a friendly match against Madagascar after coming on as a substitute at 77th minute in place of fellow debutant Edon Zhegrova.

 Personal life

-Voca was born in Stans, Switzerland from Kosovo Albanian father and Bosnian mother.
+Voca was born in Stans, Switzerland from Kosovo Albanian father from Mitrovica and Bosnian mother.
 He holds Kosovar, Albanian, and Swiss passports.